Invarion/invarion-docs/docs/rapid-plan/14. Integrated Mapping/Chapter 14.5.1 Moving a Section of Map to another Layer.md

+---

+sidebar_position: 12

+---
-## Moving a Section of Map to another Layer
+# Moving a Section of Map to another Layer

 When on the **Aerial Photos** layer, you can import tiles of the photo for extra coverage.